CONTRAST: Continual Multi-source Adaptation to Dynamic Distributions: Introduction

 \section{Introduction}

 Deep neural networks have shown impressive performance on test inputs that closely resemble the training distribution.
 However, their performance degrades significantly when they encounter test inputs from a different data distribution.
-Unsupervised domain adaptation (UDA) techniques~\cite{tzeng2017adversarial,tsai2018learning} aim to mitigate this performance drop in the face of distribution shift but, require a large number of samples from the test distribution which is often impractical.
-Test-time adaptation (TTA)~\cite{wang2020tent} has emerged as a promising approach that enables models to adapt to new domains at test time, in an online fashion, without requiring any additional training data.
-TTA is typically achieved by updating the source model parameters through a few rounds of optimization using an unsupervised objective that incorporates the new test sample from the target distribution, where the target distribution can either be stationary~\cite{wang2020tent} or dynamically changing~\cite{wang2022continual}.
+Unsupervised domain adaptation (UDA) techniques~\cite{tzeng2017adversarial,tsai2018learning} aim to mitigate this performance drop.
+Addressing the distribution shift in case of \emph{dynamic data distributions} is even more challenging and practically relevant - in many real-world applications like autonomous navigation, models often encounter dynamically evolving distributions.
+Furthermore, test data is often accessed in streaming batches rather than all at once, and source data may not always be available due to privacy and storage concerns.

-Current TTA methods rely on a single source model during adaptation.
-However, situations may arise wherein the user has access to a diverse set of pre-trained models across distinct source domains.
+For domain adaptation to dynamically evolving environments, employing a model ensemble can be beneficial, as it allows leveraging the learned knowledge of different models to more effectively mitigate dynamic distribution shifts.
+Additionally, situations may arise wherein the user has access to a diverse set of pre-trained models across distinct source domains, and no access to source domain data corresponding to each model due to privacy, storage or other constraints.
+Consequently, training a unified model using the combined source data becomes unfeasible.
 In those scenarios, it is both reasonable and effective to employ and adapt the entire available array of source models during testing, thereby enhancing performance beyond the scope of single source model adaptation.
-Additionally, the utilization of multi-souce TTA presents the flexibility to seamlessly add or remove models even after deployment, according to the user's preferences and demands of the task at hand.
+Moreover, employing a model ensemble provides the flexibility to effortlessly incorporate or exclude models post-deployment, aligning with the user's preferences and the needs of the given task.
+This flexibility is not achievable with a single domain-generalized model trained on combined source data.